rhdunn/xqt-kotlinx-lsp/README.md

 > NOTE: If you want to share IntelliJ settings, simply remove the "IntelliJ IDE
 > Settings" section of the `.gitignore` file.

-## Gradle Wrapper
-This template adds `.gitignore` rules to ignore the gradle wrapper binaries to prevent the binaries from being included in the git repository.
-> NOTE: If you want to add those binaries to the repository, simply remove the
-> "Gradle Wrapper" section of the `.gitignore` file.

 ## Gradle
 This template adds `.gitignore` rules to ignore the gradle build output.